 SPF is an NGO based in East London, Eastern Cape (EC), who for 28 years, has implemented a wide range of community-based capacity building programmes, focusing on strengthening primary health systems.

-We were invited to develop a training package to embed an understanding of maternal mental health (MMH) and empathic engagement skills (EES) into the work being done by SPF’s community health care workers (CW).
-These CW conduct community outreach and follow-up vulnerable community members, linking them to care at allocated health facilities.
+We were invited to develop a training package to embed an understanding of maternal mental health and empathic engagement skills into the work being done by SPF’s community health care workers.

-Phase 2: the clinics, other government and non-government partners and role players in the Ngqeleni area (Nyandeni municipality, OR Tambo district, EC), were invited to attend a 3-day workshop where they were informed of the project, orientated to MMH and EES.
-Each clinic was given a Bettercare MMH book and encouraged to complete the distance learning programme.
-At the end of this phase, pathways for the referral of vulnerable mothers with MMH problems were identified and documented.
-A Facilitators Training Handbook was produced.
+Phase 2: the clinics, other government and non-government partners and role players in the Ngqeleni area (Nyandeni municipality, OR Tambo district, EC), were invited to attend a 3-day workshop where they were informed of the project and maternal mental health.

-Phase 3: CW in Ngqeleni were trained in basic concepts of MMH, recognition of mothers with common mental problems, they practiced EES and were informed of their local referral pathways.
-The workshop was conducted in isiXhosa, with a PMHP trainer present to provide support, act as a resource and to evaluate the Facilitators Training Handbook.
+Phase 3: CW in Ngqeleni were trained in basic concepts of maternal mental health and recognition and referrals of vulnerable mothers.
+The workshop was conducted in isiXhosa, with our trainer present to provide support.

 This collaboration is ongoing.
 The next phase is the introduction of Nyamekala4Care, to ensure ongoing support for CW and to monitor that the work is sustained.